-As discussed above, on July 1, 2020, the Center adopted Accounting Standards Codification ("ASC") 606 using the modified retrospective approach.
-The Center determined that there was no cumulative effect adjustment to net assets upon adoption of the new revenue standard as of July 1, 2020.
+The Center follows Accounting Standards Codification ("ASC") 606.
 Under ASC 606, revenue is recognized when the Center transfers the promised goods or services to a customer in an amount that reflects consideration that is expected to be received for those goods and services.